-- G. Child and Adolescent Counseling Standards and Competencies (new in 2020) - H. Aging and Older Adults Counseling Standards and Competencies (new in 2020) - I. Forensic Evaluation Standards and Competencies (new in 2021) - J. Gender Identity Counseling Standards and Competencies (new in 2021)
+- G. Child and Adolescent Counseling Standards and Competencies (new in 2020) - H. Aging and Older Adults Counseling Standards and Competencies (new in 2020) - I. Forensic Evaluation Standards and Competencies (new in 2021) - J. Gender Identity Counseling Standards and Competencies (new in 2021) - K. Affectional Identity Counseling Standards and Competencies (new in 2023)

-LCMHCs who specialize in these specialization areas or the other specialist areas should possess a superior, in-depth understanding of the knowledge and skills that is applied in practice.
+LCMHCs who specialize in these specialization areas or the other specialist areas should possess a superior, in-depth understanding of the knowledge and skills that are applied in practice.